 Formed in 1967, MacGregor Downs Country Club engaged Willard Byrd to set out an 18-hole course on the shores of Lake MacGregor.
+Six years after its foundation, the club hosted the third (and final) edition of the U.S. Professional Match Play Championship.
 Today, the club’s tree-lined Bermuda fairways and greens are rated among the best in the Raleigh region.

 Unlike many other major metropolitan areas around the country and world, there is arguably no outright “best course” in the Research Triangle of North Carolina.
 With excellent use of its topography and water hazards, MacGregor Downs is certainly among the 4-5 courses that could reasonably be considered in the debate.